iKevinY/dotfiles/README.md

 When [dotfiles](bin/dotfiles) is run for the first time, it does a few things:

-1. In Ubuntu, Git is installed if necessary via APT (it's already there in OSX).
+1. Git is installed if necessary.
 2. This repo is cloned into your user directory, under `~/.dotfiles`.
 3. Files in `/copy` are copied into `~/`. ([read more](#copy))
 4. Files in `/link` are symlinked into `~/`. ([read more](#link))
 5. You are prompted to choose scripts in `/init` to be executed.
-The installer attempts to only select relevant scripts, based on the detected OS and the script filename.
 6. The chosen init scripts are executed in alphanumeric order. ([read more](#init))

 On subsequent runs, step 1 is skipped, step 2 just updates the already-existing repo, and step 5 remembers what you selected the last time.
 The other steps are the same.